ophub/amlogic-s9xxx-openwrt/README.md

 | -s | Size | Specify the size of the root partition in MB.
 The default is 1024, and the specified size must be greater than 256.
 Such as `-s 1024` |
 | -h | help | View full documentation. |

+## Compile a custom kernel

+For the compilation method of the custom kernel, see [compile-kernel](https://github.com/ophub/amlogic-s9xxx-armbian/tree/main/compile-kernel)

 ## ~/openwrt-armvirt/*-rootfs.tar.gz Firmware compilation parameters

 | Option | Value |